 #3.
 IWISS PEX Ratcheting CINCH Crimping Tool – Best Cinch Style PEX Crimping Tool

-Those who prefer cinch clamp to crimp ring connections will want to take a serious look at the IWiss PEX Ratcheting Cinch Crimping Tool.
-This is among the best cinch style PEX crimping tools on the market.
+This is among the best cinch-style PEX crimping tools on the market.
 Because of its build quality, accuracy, and ergonomic features.

 IWiss quality is built into the tempered, tool-steel construction of this crimper.
 The head design is sized and shaped to fit into spaces that are a challenge to reach.

-It is properly set up with calibration adjustments to ensure the most accurate seal as time.
+It is properly set up with calibration adjustments to ensure the most accurate seal over time.
 And use begins to wear on your tool, which is something a factory-calibrated tool cannot provide.

 The ratcheting function on this tool is a unique feature that is not found in all cinch-type crimping tools.
 Because of the ratcheting function on this tool.
 It requires less force and allows you to repeat the same function multiple times with minimal strain.
 It is designed to begin ratcheting the moment you start to apply pressure on the clamp.
 And continues to ratchet until the clamp is properly sealed before letting go.